 4. Is RPO an expensive way to outsource recruitment?

 RPO is often thought of as an expensive way to outsource the hiring process but the truth is, it’s often much cheaper.
-Although it depends on the recruitment project you’re undertaking, forming a talent partnership with an RPO agency often makes recruitment less expensive in the long-term.
+Although it depends on the tech recruitment project you’re undertaking, forming a talent partnership with an RPO agency often makes recruitment less expensive in the long-term.
 If you’re looking for a single hire, then RPO will not be for you but if you’re looking for an affordable way to scale your businesses rapidly or become an employer of choice in your industry then, this talent partnership could work to your financial advantage.
 RPO recruiters are able to pipeline talent, build your employer brand and work on strategic ways of reducing hiring costs rather than just hiring for one available vacancy.

 Often, RPO providers provide better quality hires and reduce employee turnover which reduces costs in the long run.
 Plus, with faster more precise sourcing capabilities, the cost to advertise for specific vacancies will be significantly reduced.
 RPO recruiters can reduce time to hire and ensure your business remains as productive as possible throughout the hiring process.